benjaminthompson1/todo-app/README.md

 # Spring Boot Todo Application

-A simple Todo application built with Spring Boot, Thymeleaf, and containerized using Docker/Podman.
+A simple Todo application built with Spring Boot, Thymeleaf, and containerized using Docker/Podman, with Db2 z/OS backend storage.

 ## Project Overview

 This application provides a basic todo list management system with a web interface, built using Spring Boot and Thymeleaf templating engine.
-It supports containerized deployment using either Docker or Podman.
+It supports containerized deployment using either Docker or Podman and stores data in Db2 for z/OS.

 ## Project Structure
 ```